-The school opened in 1965 and was the inspiration of the congregation of The Sisters of Charity of Jesus and Mary.
-The Sisters were the original Trustees of the school but this has now been handed over to the Diocese of Westminster Academy Trust (DOWAT).
+The inspiration of the congregation of The Sisters of Charity of Jesus and Mary, St Thomas More School was opened in 1965.
+The Sisters were the original trustees of the school, but this role has now been handed over to the Diocese of Westminster Academy Trust (DOWAT).

 Sister Bede was the last Sister to teach at St. Thomas More School.
 Sadly, she died in January 2000.
 You will notice a tree commemorating her life has been planted in the sensory garden at the front of the school.
 Our group room on the Junior playground has also been named in Sr. Bede's memory.

-Since 1965 there have been five Headteachers, Sr. Veronica, Sr. Anne, Mrs. Grovenor-Johnson, Mrs. Hewitson, and Mrs Perry, our present Headteacher.
+Since 1965 there have been five Headteachers: Sr. Veronica, Sr. Anne, Mrs. Grovenor-Johnson, Mrs. Hewitson, and Mrs Perry, who serves as our present Headteacher.

 English statesman and writer, known for his religious stance against King Henry VIII that cost him his life.
 More was born in London on February 7, 1478, and educated at Canterbury Hall (now Christ Church), University of Oxford.
 He studied law after leaving Oxford, but his primary interests were in science, theology, and literature.
 During his early manhood, he wrote comedies and spent much time in the study of Greek and Latin literature.
 In 1499 he determined to become a monk and subjected himself to the discipline of the Carthusians.
 Four years later More gave up this plan, and in 1504 he entered Parliament.
 One of his first acts was to urge a decrease in a proposed appropriation for King Henry VII.
 In revenge, the king imprisoned More's father and did not release him until a fine was paid and More himself had withdrawn from public life.
 After the death of the king in 1509, More became active once more.
 In 1510, he was appointed undersheriff of London.